Moduli spaces of threefolds on the Noether line: Moduli spaces of threefolds on the refined Noether line

-Let us first emphasize that both monotonicity statements (1) and (2) do not concern the function $\Delta_d$ as a whole, but only its restriction to the integers.
-Indeed, such statements do not generalize to the whole function $\Delta_d$, exactly because of the points of discontinuity.
-More precisely, the discontinuities are as follows
+\begin{proof} Statements (ii) and (iii) just follow from the definition of the function $\Delta^N_d$.
+For (i), we only prove the case when $N = 0$ and leave the case $N > 0$ to the interested reader.
+When $N = 0$, we do not need to consider $\lambda_2$, and the discontinuity result just follows from the table below:

-whereas the aforementioned generalization, to be true, would require all the ``gaps" in the second row to have the opposite sign to that which is displayed.
+We emphasize here that both monotonicity statements (1) and (2) do not concern the function $\Delta^N_d$ as a whole, but only its restriction to the natural numbers.
+Indeed, such statements do not generalize to the whole function $\Delta^N_d$, exactly because of the points of discontinuity.
+Again, we only prove the case when $N = 0$ and leave the $N > 0$ case to the interested reader.